rdprins/GIFs_NoisyCircuits/README.md

   - [fig11_densityMatrix_GBS_3modes_bufferStrategy.gif](https://github.com/rdprins/GIFs_NoisyCircuits/blob/main/fig11_densityMatrix_GBS_3modes_bufferStrategy.gif):
     with buffer strategy [^1]

-[^1]: The buffer strategy is intriduced in section 3.1.4 of the manuscript.
+[^1]: The buffer strategy is introduced in section 3.1.4 of the manuscript.
 When applying this strategy, the off-diagonal amplitudes are removed from memory once they have been used.